dotlang/language/index.md

 Perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away.
 (Antoine de Saint-Exupéry, translated by Lewis Galantière.)

-dotLang is a general-purpose programming language which is built upon a small set of rules and minimum exceptions and a consistent set of specifications.
+dotLang is a general-purpose programming language which is built upon a small set of rules and minimum number of exceptions and a consistent set of specifications.

 # Why dotLang?